Our Blog

 But cloud storage reliability doesn’t only end with keeping the bad guys away from your data.

 When you use cloud storage, your data is replicated across various servers.
 So, in the instance where one of those servers (or datacentres) breaks down, your data is still alive and accessible anytime.
-If and only if all your Managed Service Provider’s datacentres are brought down, only then will you lose your data.
+Only if all your Managed Service Provider’s data centres are brought down will you lose your data.
 But the chances of this scenario happening are very slim.

 So you can rest easy at night knowing that your cloud storage provider keeps your data safe and accessible.